ansyblenetwork/sdg/_posts/2020-11-01-the-circle-of.md

 ### The circle of fifths

 The next most consonant wavelength ratio of 2/3 corresponds to a perfect fifth.
-Perfect fifths are desirable as they are not equivalent to existing notes, and yet are very consonant.
+Perfect fifths are desirable as they present two inequivalent notes, and yet are very consonant.
 They are the most natural, deliberate way to select new musical notes.
 As a result, we extend another perfect fifth up from our note of wavelength 2/3, resulting in a new note of wavelength 4/9.
 Repeating this process and lowering by octave equivalences as necessary, we find ourselves having all notes with wavelengths of length

 $$\frac{2^n}{3^m}.$$

 We should restrict this process to wavelengths that are not too short or too long (too high pitched or low pitched, respectively).
 This corresponds to keeping the ratio $$n/m$$ bounded.
 However, without further restriction, we still have infinitely many notes, by choosing $$m$$ arbitrarily large but $$n$$ appropriately larger (we obtain arbitrarily many distinct wavelengths close to 1).

 We thus return to the short answer at the beginning of today's discussion: Every time we see $$3^{12}$$, we exchange it with $$2^{19}$$, which in turn is octave equivalent to 1.
-This ensures that we have exactly 12 notes corresponding, up to octave equivalence, to each $$3^{m}$$ with $$m$$ ranging from 0 to 11 - precisely the 12 notes of Western music.
+This ensures that we have exactly 12 notes corresponding, up to octave equivalence, to each $$3^{m}$$ with $$m$$ ranging from 0 to 11 - the 12 notes of Western music.